etsa2103/whisper_docker/README.md

 # Whisper Overview
 This module does speech-to-text inference with the open-ai [whisper](https://github.com/openai/whisper).

-mic_node: Records audio in chunks from a specified input device using sounddevice and publishes it as std_msgs/Int16MultiArray on the /mic_audio topic.
+mic_node: Listens to /jackal_teleop/trigger topic.
+The message on the trigger topic is how many seconds the mic should wait before recording audio.
+After waiting for the speaker message to play, audio is recorded from a specified input device using sounddevice and published as a std_msgs/Int16MultiArray on the /mic_audio topic.

-whisper_node: Subscribes to /mic_audio, decodes and transcribes the audio using Whisper, and publishes the resulting text as a single accumulated string on the /transcribed_text topic.
+whisper_node: Subscribes to /mic_audio, decodes and transcribes the audio using Whisper, and publishes the resulting text as a single accumulated string on the /whisperer/text topic.

 ## Running Standalone
 To run this standalone run the following: